schollz/gojot/docs/source/about.rst

 entries.
 Multiple documents can be stored in a single ``git`` repository.

-All information saved in the ``git`` repo is encrypted using a symmetric cipher with a user-provided passphrase.
+All information saved in the ``git`` repo is encrypted.
+The text of each entry is encrypted using OpenPGP with a symmetric cipher with a user-provided passphrase.
 The passphrase is not stored anywhere on the machine or repo.
-Each entry in the ``git`` repo is encrypted.
+All the filenames and branch names are encrypted using ChaCha20 with a key generated upon initialization.
 When editing an encrypted document, a decrypted temp file is stored and then shredded (random bytes written and then deleted) after use.
-All filenames are encrypted using a one-time pad whose pages are generated at the initialization.

 .. _local or remote: https://github.com/schollz/sdees/blob/master/INFO.md#setting-up-git-server